Identify your best candidates at speed

-- Take one of our peer review qualifying code challenges (2 hours).
+- Take one of our Take-home qualifying code challenges (2 hours).

-- Our review team will then thoroughly evaluate your solution and provide you a detailed review (we aim to have this back in 24-48 hours)
+- Our review team will then thoroughly evaluate your solution and provide you with a detailed review (we aim to have this back in 24 hours)

 - Assuming your reviews are up to scratch you are upgraded to Ubergeek Review team status, we’ll add you to Slack and you’ll start to receive messages from the system inviting you to carry out reviews.
 We pay you £25 for each peer review you perform and £10 for each express challenge you approve.
 We accrue all reviews and pay you the amount due at month end - either by bank transfer if you are in the UK or by Wise, Revolut or Payoneer.